MishaRuko/NeuralNetwork/README.md

 # NeuralNetwork
 Implementation of a neural network in python.

-Network training functions are complete but have not been tested yet with large networks.

 Dependencies - Numpy, tqdm

 Found something useful here?
 Consider donating :)